xtool-org/xtool/Sources/XTool/Documentation.docc/Control.md

 When building your app, xtool provides many knobs to add resources and modify files in its `.app` bundle.
 This article explains how to perform some common tasks along these lines.

 Many of the tasks here involve modifying the `xtool.yml` file.
-The default `xtool dev new` template should generate this file for you.
+The default `xtool new` template should generate this file for you.
 If you don't have it, make sure you create one first.

 ```bash
 cat > xtool.yml << EOF